 Temporal 3 Fire Alarm Systems versus Voice-Evac Systems

 You may ask if it is possible to use both the Voice-Evac and the Temporal 3 Systems.
-These systems have different prompts and as thus could cause confusions if used simultaneously.
+These systems have different prompts and thus could confuse if used simultaneously.
 For instance, the temporal 3 systems may prompt the occupant to vacate the building completely while the voice-evacuation systems prompt the occupants to relocate to a different region.
 Voice-Evac systems are pre-recorded in real time to offer commands.
-To install them in a building, especially a multi-storey building, there must be speakers at every level to notify all the tenants.
+To install them in a building, especially a multi-story building, there must be speakers at every level to notify all the tenants.
 Typically, there is an audio amplifier credited to the voice commands.
-However, the temporal pattern may be installed as a backup should the voice-evacuation fail to send the signals.
+However, the temporal pattern may be installed as a backup should the voice evacuation fail to send the signals.

-Installing fire alarm systems and automatic sprinklers in buildings has become a standard of all buildings to ensure the safety of the occupants.
-While there is a plethora of alarm systems from smoke detectors to heat detectors, the NFPA has set standards to be complied with when installing fire alarm systems.
+Installing fire detection systems and automatic sprinklers in buildings has become a standard of all buildings to ensure the safety of the occupants.
+While there is a plethora of alarm systems from smoke detectors to heat detectors, the NFPA has set standards to be complied with when installing fire detection systems.

-The temporal 3 fire alarm system enacted as the standard on 1 July 1996.
+The Temporal 3 fire alarm system was enacted as the standard on 1 July 1996.
 Therefore, all alarm systems installed thereafter should have this system.
 The old systems can also be modified to comply with the building codes and NFPA 72 requirements.
-The temporal 3 fire alarm system operate in pulses with some silences in between to alert the occupants should there be a fire.
+The Temporal 3 fire alarm system operates in pulses with some silences in between to alert the occupants should there be a fire.